Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 - You should have completed [Part 1](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-1-AdvancedToolsLV) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).

 ## Run Part 2
 Make sure you have installed Anaconda, the dss_python module, etc. as specified in [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python).
 Otherwise, you will not be able to go through the tutorial.
+To guarantee that you have all the necessary packages you can also run the  **`requirements.txt`** file using  **`pip install -r requirements.txt`** on the Anaconda prompt.

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.